zhouhao27/chatbot-demo/README.md

 - Auto detect the language.
 - Integrate to BE API.
 - Integrate to real application.
-Only UI-related components are expo components.
+Only some UI-related components are expo components.
 The other part should be able to be used in old React-native version.